mlenzen/collections-extended/docs/indexed_dict.rst

 ^^^^^^^^^^^

 ``fast_pop``
-	Remove a item with given key and value from the IndexedDict by first the item to the last position and then removing it.
+	Remove an item with given key and value from the IndexedDict by first swapping the item to the last position and then removing it.
-	Returns tuple of ``(poped_value, new_moved_index, moved_key, moved_value)``.
+	Returns tuple of ``(popped_value, new_moved_index, moved_key, moved_value)``.
 	Time complexity of this operation is O(1).
 ``index``
 	Return index of a record with given key.